hshmilov/mongomock/.github/pull_request_template.md

 Specify a one-line description of what this PR is doing

 ### R&D Checklist
+- [ ] Make sure that this PR is linked properly to a Jira ticket and that you can reach this PR from that Jira ticket.
-- [ ] Ask the appropriate team member to code review you - it is your responsibility to make sure they review
+- [ ] Ask the appropriate team member to code review you - it is your responsibility to make sure they review.
 - [ ] Make sure tests are passing.
-If some of the tests are flaky, ask a team leader to merge your PR
+If some of the tests are flaky and it's not your fault, ask a team leader to merge your PR.
+- [ ] If your changes are relevant in upgrade, run upgrade tests manually as well.
+Add a link to a passing build here.

 ### Product Checklist
 - [ ] Did you change something in the UI?
 Please make sure the product is sync'd.